Thailand

 • Rot steht für die Nation, Weiß für die Religion und Blau für die Monarchie

-• Red and white symbolize the sacrificed blood and the purity of the nation and blue represents the royal house
+• Red and white symbolize the blood sacrifices and purity of the people, while blue is associated with royalty

-• Red stands for the nation, white for the religion and blue for the monarchy
+• Red represents the nation, white represents religion and blue represents the monarchy

-• The colour's combination of blue, white and red as national colours descends from the times of the First World War, as the country was an ally of the Entente, and that fact should be expressed with the usage of this colours, because the most important countries of the Entente had this colours in their flags too
+• The colour combination of blue, white and red as national colors dates back to the time of the First World War, when the country was an ally of the Entente, and this was intended to be expressed by using these colors, as the most important countries of the Entente also used these colours in their flags.

 hoch/up